StillKe/school-management-system/README.md

 # School Management System
-A comprehensive system for managing various aspects of a school including students, teachers, courses, fees, and more.
+A comprehensive system for managing various aspects of a school including
+- Students
+- Teachers
+- Courses
+- Fees and more.

 ## Table of Contents
 1. [About](#about)